Alison Newman: Other work

 After Footballers Wives, Newman played Diane Scott in Rocket Man for BBC One in the autumn of 2005.
 In 2008, she appeared as Lynette Hopkins in Rock Rivals, another Shed Productions drama for ITV1, and later that year she appeared as Detective Inspector Samantha Keeble in several episodes of the BBC soap EastEnders.
 She played the part of a back-street abortionist in an episode of the popular BBC One drama Call the Midwife, as well as appearing in the short film Father in 2013.
 In July 2014 Newman resumed the role of DI Samantha Keeble in EastEnders when her character was put in charge of the Lucy Beale murder case.
 She departed the role again in June 2016.
-She returned to the series once again in January 2022 and is currently still in the role.
+She returned to the series once again in January 2022 and departed again in January 2023.

 Newman has extensive theatre experience, including Loveplay by Moira Buffini; Luminosity by Nick Stafford; Night of the Soul by David Farr and The Big Lie by Anthony Neilson, all for the RSC, as well as The Censor and The Lying Kind, both by Anthony Neilson, for the Royal Court Theatre, London.
 Between 2003 and 2006, she appeared in Vagina Monologues, both on tour and in the West End.
 Her most recent theatre work was in Two Women, by Martina Cole, and performed at the Theatre Royal Stratford East between February and March 2010.

 She co-created the TV series Harlots with Moira Buffini.